kabiraboss/instagram-main/README.md

- ✅ Modern frontend development with React and JavaScrip ✅ Backend API development with Express.js and SQLite ✅ Data engineering with scraping and processing pipelines ✅ Professional UI/UX design with responsive layouts
+ ✅ Modern frontend development with React and JavaScrip ✅ Backend API development with Express.js and SQLite ✅ Professional UI/UX design with responsive layouts
  ✅ Full-stack integration with REST API communication